 The conditions of the new WLTP test are defined by EU law and have been implemented across Europe.
 This test provides a more accurate basis for calculating a car’s fuel consumption and CO2 emissions and helps to ensure that quoted performance figures reflect the on-road performance of your new car.

 Here are some of the main timings that apply to all car brands:

-With the old NEDC test, you’ll be familiar with seeing three fuel consumption figures and one figure for CO2 emissions.
-Vehicles tested under the WLTP method have five numbers for fuel consumption and one CO2 emissions figure plus an NEDC equivalent (NEDCC) CO2 emissions figure.
+With the old NEDC test, we are familiar with seeing three fuel consumption numbers and one number for CO2 emissions.
+Vehicles tested under the WLTP method will have five numbers for fuel consumption and one CO2 emissions figure plus an NEDC equivalent (NEDCC) CO2 emissions figure.